 The South East Asia and Oceania Region (SEAOR) and Western Pacific Region (WPR) were established in 1952.
 To cope with the rapidly expanding family planning programmes, the Regional Office for SEAOR was transferred to Kuala Lumpur, Malaysia in 1970.
 With this move, the Regional Office evolved into a service centre that provides Member Associations with technical guidance and back-up services to implement their programmes.

 The East & South East Asia and Oceania Region (ESEAOR) became a ‘Double Region’ when SEAOR and the Western Pacific Region (WPR) merged into one region in 1974.
 Since then, IPPF ESEAOR has seen a steady increase in membership.
-As of 2016, IPPF ESEAOR works in 25 countries with 22 full MAs (Australia, Cambodia, China, Cook Islands, Democratic People’s Republic of Korea, Fiji, Hong Kong, Indonesia, Japan, Kiribati, Republic of Korea, Malaysia, Mongolia, New Zealand, Philippines, Samoa, Solomon Islands, Thailand, Tonga, Tuvalu, Vanuatu and Vietnam) and 3 collaborative partners (Lao PDR, Myanmar and Papua New Guinea).
+As of 2020, IPPF ESEAOR works in 25 countries with 21 full MAs (Cambodia, China, Cook Islands, Democratic People’s Republic of Korea, Fiji, Hong Kong, Indonesia, Japan, Kiribati, Republic of Korea, Malaysia, Mongolia, New Zealand, Philippines, Samoa, Solomon Islands, Thailand, Tonga, Tuvalu, Vanuatu and Vietnam) and 2 Associate members (Australia and Papua New Guinea) and 2 collaborative partners (Lao PDR and Myanmar).